JaydenYip3/b09-a2/README.md

 The X in threshold should be an integer value, else it will exit or get truncated, and X is inclusive.

+It is also important to note that --summary and --threshold=X are not affected by if there is a PID or not, regardless it will output for all PIDs.

 # 7. Expected Results
 ![example](./example1.png)